LI-mengran/fastAFD/experiments/readme.md

 ### Datasets

-Provided in datasets.zip, and the corresponding similarity threshold are provided in threshold.zip.
+Provided in `datasets.zip`, and the corresponding similarity threshold are provided in `threshold.zip`.

 ### Exp-1 : FastRFD against baseline methods